 While SMRs are typically thought of as water-cooled, the definition also includes other types of technology discussed later in this document.
-Some agencies and developers also define a separate category, "micro-reactors," with an output of 10 megawatts or less.
-Others group these designs with SMRs.
+Virtually all advanced (water and non-water based) reactors are also SMRs.
+Some agencies and developers also define a separate category, "micro-reactors," with electric or heat output an order of magnitude smaller than SMRs (see figure below).
+Others group these micro-reactor designs with SMRs.